mbgardner/logrex/README.md

 Logrex.info "User login", [name, login_count]
 ```

-Or you can access the map keys, which will be used as the metadata key:
+Or you can access the map keys, which will be used for the metadata keys:

 ```elixir
 Logrex.info "User login", [user.name, user.login_count]